MYTH: Talking about suicide or asking someone if they feel suicidal will encourage suicide attempts.

 FACT: Suicides can be prevented.
 People can be helped.
 Suicidal crises can be relatively short-lived.
-Suicide is a permanent solution to what is usually a temporary problem.
-Immediate practical help such as staying with the person, encouraging them to talk and helping them build plans for the future, can avert the intention to attempt or complete suicide.
+Immediate practical help such as staying with the person, encouraging them to talk and helping them build plans for the future, can avert the intention to attempt or die by suicide.
 Such immediate help is valuable at a time of crisis, but appropriate counselling will then be required.

 MYTH: People who threaten suicide are just seeking attention.

 FACT: All suicide attempts must be treated as though the person has the intent to die.
 Do not dismiss a suicide attempt as simply being an attention-gaining device.
-It is likely that the young person has tried to gain attention and, therefore, this attention is needed.
-The attention that they get may well save their lives.
+It is likely the young person has tried to gain attention and, therefore, this attention is needed.
+The attention they get may well save their lives.

 MYTH: Suicide is hereditary.

-FACT: Although suicide can be over-represented in families, it is attempts not genetically inherited.
-Members of families share the same emotional environment, and the completed suicide of one family member may well raise the awareness of suicide as an option for other family members.
+FACT: Although suicide can be over-represented in families, attempts are not genetically inherited.
+Members of families share the same emotional environment, and the death by suicide of one family member may well raise the awareness of suicide as an option for other family members.

 MYTH: Only certain types of people become suicidal.

 FACT: Everyone has the potential for suicide.
-The evidence is that predisposing conditions may lead to either attempted or completed suicides.
-It is unlikely that those who do not have the predisposing conditions (for example, depression, conduct disorder, substance abuse, feeling of rejection, rage, emotional pain and anger) will complete suicide.
+The evidence shows disposing conditions may lead to either suicide attempts or deaths.
+It is unlikely those who do not have the predisposing conditions (for example, depression, conduct disorder, substance abuse, feeling of rejection, rage, emotional pain and anger) will die by suicide.

 MYTH: Suicide is painless.